 Dr. Tubbs of Associates in Obstetrics & Gynecology of Colorado Springs is an expert at the minimally invasive da Vinci hysterectomy procedure.
-A hysterectomy may be recommended for you if you suffer from a benign (non-cancerous) condition such as uterine fibroids or severe pelvic pain that is affecting your quality of life.
+A hysterectomy may be recommended for you if you've been diagnosed with a cancerous condition, allowing the doctor to safely remove the uterus.

 You deserve special care

 If you’ve received a diagnosis for a type of gynecologic cancer, you may be surprised to learn that almost 90,000 women in the U.S.1 learned they had gynecologic cancer in 2015.

 About 90% of women diagnosed with endometrial cancer have abnormal vaginal bleeding, such as a change in their periods or bleeding between periods, or after menopause.2 Pain in the pelvis or abdomen can be a sign of both endometrial and ovarian cancer.2,3 Other symptoms for ovarian cancer include bloating, trouble eating or feeling full quickly, and urinary symptoms such as urgency.3 It is important to know that these symptoms can also occur with some non-cancerous conditions, but it is important to have a doctor look into your symptoms right away.

 To confirm a gynecologic cancer diagnosis, your doctor will likely ask you your medical history and conduct a physical exam.
 They may do imaging tests, such as an ultrasound, computed tomography (CT) scan (a type of x-ray), or magnetic resonance imaging (MRI).
 They may also take a biopsy of the tissue, conduct some blood tests, and possibly have you do genetic testing.4,5